wikimedia/wikimedia-discovery-golden/docs/README.md

 infrastructure.
 These datasets provide the metrics that are used by [Discovery’s Dashboards](https://discovery.wmflabs.org/)

-Last updated on 17 April 2019
+Last updated on 29 October 2019

 Daily Metrics
 -------------